beakona/AutoInterface/README.md

 # AutoInterface

 C# [Source Generator](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.md) which redirects all interface-calls to a backing member.
-Source can be generated for `class`, `record`, and `struct`.
+Source can be generated for a `class`, `record`, or `struct`.
 <br>

 Manually written source: